mbuotidem/mbuotidem.github.io/content/blog/one-identity-with-spire-on-aws/index.md

 ![Image showing how SPIFFE/SPIRE works - Different workload types obtain a certificate from the Spire Server via the Spire Agent which performs attestation](diagram.svg)

 1. **[Attestation](https://spiffe.io/docs/latest/spire-about/spire-concepts/#attestation):**
-   The SPIRE Agent first attests to the SPIRE Server through Node Attestation, proving the machine it's running on is trusted.
-This is done using cloud identity documents such as AWS instance identity.
-After the Server attests the node with out-of-band checks, the SPIRE Agent performs Workload Attestation, verifying the identity of workloads using markers like Kubernetes metadata or process runtime attributes.
+   The SPIRE Agent running on the same node as the workload requiring a secret first attests to the SPIRE Server through Node Attestation.
+This step of proving the machine it's running on is trusted is done using cloud identity documents such as AWS instance identity.
+After the SPIRE Server attests the node with out-of-band checks, the SPIRE Agent also performs Workload Attestation, verifying the identity of the workload using markers like Kubernetes metadata or process runtime attributes.

 2. **[SVID Issuance](https://spiffe.io/docs/latest/spire-about/spire-concepts/#a-day-in-the-life-of-an-svid):**
-   If the attestation checks out, the SPIRE Server issues a short-lived X.509-SVID, bound to a SPIFFE ID, which the SPIRE Agent then delivers to the workload.
+   If both attestations check out, the SPIRE Server issues a short-lived X.509-SVID bound to a SPIFFE ID representing the workload and sends it to the SPIRE Agent.
+The SPIRE Agent then delivers the certificate to the workload.

 3. **[Secret Fetching](https://spiffe.io/docs/latest/keyless/vault/readme/):**
    The workload uses its SVID to authenticate to a secrets manager, fetching the secrets it needs without ever storing credentials locally.

-### The Key Takeaway: Identity Comes First.
+### Identity Comes First.
 Secrets Come Second.

-While SPIFFE/SPIRE doesn’t magically eliminate secrets, it changes how we think about access.
-Instead of relying on possession of a token or API key, workloads prove their identity.
+SPIFFE/SPIRE doesn’t magically eliminate secrets.
+However, it requires us to change how we think about access.
+Instead of relying on possession of a token or API key, workloads now have to prove their identity.
 That verified identity becomes the basis for gated, auditable access.
-You stop **distributing secrets** and **start issuing trust**.
 SPIFFE handles the identity while your app logic or [policy engine](https://spiffe.io/docs/latest/microservices/envoy-opa/readme/) decides what that identity is authorized to do.

 Does this fix everything?
 Of course not.
 You'll likely need to use a [sidecar](https://github.com/spiffe/spiffe-helper) for your legacy apps, or build an [auth library](https://www.uber.com/blog/our-journey-adopting-spiffe-spire/) that abstracts the complexity of SVID retrieval and usage so your devs can focus on business logic.
 And if your team is still uploading .env files to Slack, you'll need to perform a culture overhaul on your way to secrets nirvana.